Nonconvergence of the Feynman-Dyson diagrammatic perturbation expansion of propagators: Infinite partial resummations of propagator diagrams

-Figure \ref{fig:BH_HOMOselfSC2} compares the self-energies of the self-consistent second-order Green's-function method after zeroth, first, and second iterative cycles.
-In each case, the self-energy has the qualitatively correct functional form, monotonically decreasing in each bracket separated by its singularities.
-This is traced to the fact that the self-energy expression [Eq.\ (\ref{eq:sc2})] is isomorphic to the second-order self-energy, which has only the first-order poles and thus a qualitatively correct form.
-Furthermore, unlike higher-order perturbative self-energies or TDA(2), the brackets vary from one cycle to the next, and hence the satellite roots no longer have to agree with HF orbital energy differences with no correlation.
+Figure \ref{fig:BH_HOMOselfSC2} compares the self-energies of the self-consistent second-order Green's function method after zeroth, first, and second iterative cycles.
+In each case, the self-energy has the qualitatively correct functional form, i.e., monotonically decreasing in each bracket separated by its singularities.
+This is because the self-energy expression [Eq.\ (\ref{eq:sc2})] is isomorphic to the second-order self-energy, which has only the first-order poles.
+Furthermore, unlike higher-order perturbative self-energies or TDA, the brackets' boundaries shift from one cycle to the next, and hence the satellite roots are no longer confined by brackets of the mere HF orbital energy differences.

-Nonetheless, this does not mean that the satellite roots are improved.
+Nonetheless, this does not mean that these satellite roots are improved.
 To the contrary, they seem to deteriorate with increasing iterative cycles.
 Figure \ref{fig:BH_HOMOselfSC2} shows that in the first and second cycles, new singularities of the self-energy emerge, e.g., in the domain $-3\,E_{\text{h}} \leq \omega \leq -2\,E_{\text{h}}$, where there are no corresponding singularities of the exact self-energy.
-The mechanism by which these spurious singularities multiply rapidly with increasing self-consistent cycles is essentially the same as a higher-order perturbative self-energy.
-That is, in each cycle, the poles of the Green's function define new frequency brackets, in each of which there is one root of the inverse Dyson equation.
-These brackets are demarcated by singularities of the self-energy, Eq.\ (\ref{eq:sc2}), which are the 2p1h ($\omega_{A(a)}+\omega_{B(b)}-\omega_{I(i)}$) or 2h1p ($\omega_{I(i)}+\omega_{J(j)}-\omega_{A(a)}$) energy differences of the poles of the Green's function (not the HF energy differences).
-As the number of poles increases, the number of brackets and thus the number of roots increase extremely rapidly.
+The mechanism by which these spurious singularities multiply rapidly with increasing self-consistent cycles is as follows: In each cycle, the poles of the Green's function define new $\omega$ brackets, in each of which there is one root of the inverse Dyson equation.
+These brackets are demarcated by singularities of the self-energy, Eq.\ (\ref{eq:sc2}), which are the 2p1h ($\omega_{A(a)}+\omega_{B(b)}-\omega_{I(i)}$) or 2h1p ($\omega_{I(i)}+\omega_{J(j)}-\omega_{A(a)}$) energy differences of the poles of the Green's function (which are no longer the HF orbital energy differences after the first cycle).
+As the number of poles increases, the number of brackets and thus the number of roots increase extremely rapidly, quickly exceeding the correct total number of roots in a finite basis set.
 The growth is factorial of the iterative cycle.